brennanbrown/stars/index.md

 - [stowball/elf](https://github.com/stowball/elf) - Elf is a simple & magical Eleventy starter kit to help you create a project using standard technologies like webpack, Babel and Sass, while also considering ease of use, performance and browser compatibility.
 - [gregives/Twelvety](https://github.com/gregives/Twelvety) - An Eleventy starter project built to be fast
 - [MadeByMike/supermaya](https://github.com/MadeByMike/supermaya) -
-- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An image generator with 20+ metrics about your GitHub account such as activity, community, repositories, coding habits, website performances, music played, starred topics, etc. that you can put on your profile or elsewhere!
+- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 100+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [jamstack-cms/jamstack-ecommerce](https://github.com/jamstack-cms/jamstack-ecommerce) - A starter project for building performant ECommerce applications with Next.js and React
 - [binyamin/eleventy-garden](https://github.com/binyamin/eleventy-garden) - :seedling: A starter site for building a mind garden with eleventy
-- [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
-Forum: https://discourse.joplinapp.org/
 - [zachleat/zachleat.com](https://github.com/zachleat/zachleat.com) - The mutant combination of Grunt.js and Eleventy currently powering zachleat.com
 - [deathau/markdownload](https://github.com/deathau/markdownload) - A Firefox and Google Chrome extension to clip websites and download them into a readable markdown file.
-- [nhoizey/pack11ty](https://github.com/nhoizey/pack11ty) - An heavily opinionated Eleventy template project
+- [nhoizey/pack11ty](https://github.com/nhoizey/pack11ty) - An heavily opinionated Eleventy template project with Sass
+- [dinhanhthi/dinhanhthi.com](https://github.com/dinhanhthi/dinhanhthi.com) - 🔥 The source of my personal notes.
+This contains also 11ty &/ Jekyll themes.
 - [primer/octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with &lt;3 by GitHub
 - [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [seanmortimer/space-apps-challenge-2020](https://github.com/seanmortimer/space-apps-challenge-2020) - Orbital Sky Space Apps Challenge